-- Sancocho de gallina – a chicken soup with potaoes, onions, corn and whatever else is available;
+- SANCOCHO DE GALLINA – A chicken soup with potaoes, onions, corn and whatever else is available;

-- Ajaco – similar to sancocho de gallina, this soup is typical from the Bogota region and is served with rice and avocado.
+- AJACO – Similar to sancocho de gallina, this soup is typical from the Bogota region and is served with rice and avocado.

-If you have just arrived in Colombia and feel overwhelmed by the incredible offer of food, you may want to opt for a food tour (even better, a street food tour) to taste all the local specialties – it’s one of the recommended things to do in Bogota.
+If you have just arrived in Colombia and feel overwhelmed by the incredible offer of food, you may want to opt for a food tour (even better, a street food tour) to taste all the local specialties.
+For more information, click here.

 Learn about coffee